Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 For the federal tax return requirement, the you can submit:

-- The first two pages of your federal tax return for the most recent tax filing year verifying that you were not claimed as a tax dependent by out-of-state parents or guardians.
+- The first two pages of your federal tax return for the filing from the most recently completed tax year verifying that you were not claimed as a tax dependent by out-of-state parents or guardians.

-- Copy of your out of state parents’ or guardians’ federal tax return(s) for the most recent tax filing year verifying that they did not claim you as a dependent.
+- Copy of your out of state parents’ or guardians’ federal tax return(s) for the filing from most recently completed tax year verifying that they did not claim you as a dependent.

 - A signed and dated letter on letterhead from a licensed CPA with contact information, verifying that you will not be claimed on federal taxes for the previous year as a dependent by out-of-state parents or guardians.